wotakumoe/wotaku/guides/squidify.md

 > 1. We recommend sending the Password as Token + Salt.
 Not all Clients have this option though.

+::: info More info
-::: info To request additional soundtracks or inquire about Squidify, join [SquidBoard](https://www.squid-board.org/).
+To request additional soundtracks or inquire about Squidify, join [SquidBoard](https://www.squid-board.org/).
 :::